jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 This repo will demonstrate how to take the first step towards MLOps by setting up and deploying a ML CI/CD pipeline using Google Clouds AI Platform, Kubeflow and Docker.

-This demo was created as a part of an assignment for a DevOps course given at KTH spring 2021 and a video demo will also be added shortly.
 ## ✍ Authors
 * Johan Hammarstedt, [jhammarstedt](https://github.com/jhammarstedt)
 * Matej Sestak, [Sestys](https://github.com/sestys)

 ## 🗺 Overview
 The following topics will be covered: